snubwoody/www/src/articles/gui-in-rust.md

 A while ago I went on an adventure creating my own GUI library in rust...

 ## Ideas

 - Immediate mode vs retained mode
 - No macros

 ## Why rust?

 Well I just like rust so that's one.
 Two, I'm not sure if rust will ever be the primary choice for writing graphical software, other languages are just simpler to learn and (may) have an easier developer experience.

 I think every language needs a decent GUI library whether or not it will be **the** primary language.
-There are just situations where you need to draw stuff to the screen, like game engine, embedded software and so on.
+There are just situations where you need to draw stuff to the screen, like game engines, embedded software and so on.
 But there's definitely use cases for a GUI in rust.
 Maybe you're making an OS in rust (link redox), you definitely need to draw stuff to the screen.

 - Blender uses a custom solution using OpenGL
 - Davinci Resolve is written in QT

 ## Renderer

 Can't write widgets without something to draw them to the screen.
 I initially made my own (crappy) renderer using `wgpu`.
 This worked but it was buggy and slow and I soon realised that it is a project in itself so I switched to `tiny_skia`.
 Font rendering...

 ## Layout

 I realised that most of the layout in a GUI is composed of rows, columns and individual widgets (add image).

-Furthermore,
+Furthermore, all widgets want to be one of three sizes:

+- As large as possible
+- As small as possible
+- A specific fixed size

 By not using fixed sizes you allow the layout to be responsive and adapt to different screen sizes.

 ## Retained mode vs Immediate mode

-A [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI is one in which the library **retains** the scene/widget tree for rendering and the client uses abstractions such as widgets, views, components to describe the scene.
+In a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI the framework/library **retains** the widget tree for rendering and the client uses abstractions such as widgets, views or components to describe the scene.
 Retained mode UI's are **very** abstracted and there is a lot of stuff going on behind the scenes, like in this Jetpack Compose [example](https://developer.android.com/develop/ui/compose/state):

 ```kotlin
 @Composable